 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
-As a result, all Yukon University graduates must achieve core competency in knowledge of Yukon First Nations (YFNCC), for details visit: https://www.yukonu.ca/yukon-first-nations-core-competency

-Students in the HCA program will be required to complete the YFNCC course AND attend various workshops with indigenous knowledge/perspectives related to Health Care.
+As a result, all Yukon University graduates must achieve core competency in knowledge of Yukon First Nations (YFNCC).
+Students in the HCA program will be required to complete the YF 101 course AND attend various workshops with indigenous knowledge/perspectives related to Health Care.